khantact/TextToSpeech/README.md

 ### Note: You must be within a workspace for it to work, the code will not work without the user being within a workspace and the toRead.txt file being at the root of the workspace

+### Note: In order to compile you need to have Node.js installed and within the terminal download the dependencies by doing npm install

 ## Release Notes

 ### 1.0.0